Day Trading Salary – How Much Can Top Traders Make [Plus Video]

 Your income will be taxed as if you worked a regular job.
-You will not enjoy the same low tax rates of long-term investors like Mitt Romney.
+You will not enjoy the same low tax rates of long-term investors.
 If you live in the US, are married with a few kids, and make 20% on your 100k, you’ll be lucky if you bring home 70k after taxes.

 Take the 70k and divide that across 12 months, that leaves you with about $5,800 per month.
-Now, if you live south of North Carolina or out west in Idaho, this may be enough to take care of a family of 4; however, if you live in DC where I'm from, you are right on the edge.
+Now, if you live south of North Carolina or out west in Idaho, this may be enough to take care of a family of 4; however, if you live in DC or any other high-cost area, you’re right on the edge of barely scraping by.

-If you are an above average or an exceptional day trader, then you will do just fine.
-Odds are it is going to take you a few years to get to this point.
+If you are an above-average or an exceptional day trader, then you may do just fine.
+The odds are that it is going to take you a few years to get to this point.
 Just remember that until a Republican makes good on the no capital gain taxes, you will be paying the same taxes you did as an employee.

 In other words, you will be trading a lot of shares depending on your strategy.
-Therefore, you will want to use the flat fee commission approach to reduce your trading costs.
+Therefore, you might want to use the flat fee commission approach to reduce your trading costs.

 As your account value increases, the commissions paid as a percentage of your profits will decrease.
 Lastly, most brokerage firms will offer lower commissions to clients depending on their account value.
 This sort of unique offering begins at 250k, so you would easily qualify.